allenai/natural-instructions/tasks/README.md

 `task607_sbic_intentional_offense_binary_classification` | Determine whether the post is intentionally offensive or not | Binary Classification
 `task608_sbic_sexual_offense_binary_classification` | Determine whether the post is sexually offensive/explicit or not | Binary Classification
 `task609_sbic_potentially_offense_binary_classification` | Determine whether the post is potentially offensive or not | Binary Classification
 `task610_conllpp_ner` | Recognize and label proper nouns (Named Entity Recognition) | NER/Labeling
+task611_mutual_multi_turn_dialogue | Given a conversation between two people and 4 options on how the conversation should continue, choose the most reasonable option | Multiple-Choice Question
+`task610_conllpp_ner` | Recognize and label proper nouns (Named Entity Recognition) | NER/Labeling
 `task615_moviesqa_answer_generation` | Given a question from an open movie database, generate an answer for that. | Answer Generation
 `task640_esnli_classification` | Given a premise and hypothesis, determine if the hypothesis entails, contradicts, or is neutral to the premise. | Classification